RobotLeopard86/dungyOS/README.md

 # dungyOS
 ## What is dungyOS?
 dungyOS (dun-jee-oh-ess) is an operating system for the ComputerCraft mod for Minecraft.
-It is named for the dungeness crab, hence the name dungyOs, "dungy" being short for dungeness.
+It is named for the dungeness crab, hence the name dungyOS, "dungy" being short for dungeness.
 ## Planned Features
 * Graphical interface
 * Full command line